Skip to content

 Elephants in Akagera

-Akagera National park is the only home of the Big Fives of Rwanda sighted during game drives and animal tracking.
+Akagera National Park is the only home of the Big Fives of Rwanda sighted during game drives and animal tracking.
 They include an African elephant, Buffalo, Rhino, Lion and Leopard.
-The park is also a habitat to a variety of other animal species for such as zebras, hyenas, bush kobs, antelopes, duikers, impala, oribi, giraffes, topis and so much more.
+The park is also a habitat to a variety of other animal species such as zebras, hyenas, bush kobs, antelopes, duikers, impala, oribi, giraffes, topis and so much more.

 Nyungwe Forest National Park:

-Kigali Genocide Memorial center:
+Kigali Genocide Memorial Center:

 Kigali Genocide Memorial Centre